THE HOME OF WATCH CULTURE

 Chanel J12 38mm White Ceramic

 When it comes down to it, the Stormtrooper armour would feel incomplete without its polished sheen, designed to deflect and absorb blasters.
-White ceramic replicates this best with a liquid-like lustre, and the Chanel J12 was one of the first watches to take advantage of ceramics in watchmaking.
-The most recent 38mm reference is the best the watch has ever been and is certainly one of the dressiest forms the Stormtrooper aesthetic has taken.
+White ceramic replicates this best with a liquid-like lustre, and the Chanel J12 was one of the most prominent higher-end watches to take advantage of ceramics in watchmaking.
+This 38mm model is certainly one of the dressiest forms the Stormtrooper aesthetic has taken.
 It’s loaded with the Calibre 12.1 manufactured by Kenissi, themselves part-owned by Chanel and Tudor, and boasts a 70-hour power reserve along with COSC certification.
 Price: US$7,950

 IWC Pilot’s Watch Chronograph Top Gun Edition “Lake Tahoe”